ankitbioinfo/ankitbioinfo/README.md

 ### Hello there! 👋

-I’m Ankit, a researcher with a diverse background in computational biology, quantitative modeling, machine learning, and data analysis.
+I’m Ankit, a researcher with a diverse background in computational biology, omics and clinical data, quantitative modeling, machine learning, and data analysis.
 Welcome to my GitHub profile!

 👉 🧪 Current Role (07/2026–Present)@ Syngene International Limited, Bangalore, India Consultant supporting the Translational Development group at BMS, based at the Biocon–Bristol Myers Squibb Research and Development Center (BBRC) in Bengaluru, India.